with partners Adolf Rosenberger and Anton Piech.

 There’s more than image commonality at play between Porsche and Ferrari's prancing horses.
 It's possible they both came from the same German heritage.

 Because many Italians knew the horse’s symbolism related to a national hero, it benefitted Ferrari’s image, by association, for him to present the horse as his own logo.
 Luck?
 This was most likely not on Ferrari’s radar.
-He was an indomitable force of human nature in his own indelible right.
+Simply put, he was an indomitable force of nature.
 His steely, affirmative character is said to have been forged in him by the fires of heartache he endured early in his life.
-Both his Father and brother died in 1916 from the flu pandemic.
+Both his father and brother died in 1916 from the flu pandemic.
 Enzo barely survived a similar bout himself.
-His son from marriage, Alfredo, “Dino,” died at age of 24 from muscular dystrophy.
+His son from marriage, Alfredo, “Dino,” died at age 24 from muscular dystrophy.
 For Enzo, Dino’s death was a tragedy he’d never live down.
 Beyond being an adoring father living past his son’s life, Ferrari had also lost the heir to all that he had worked so hard to create.
 Always wearing dark glasses following Dino’s death is said to have had something to do with Dino’s absence in his life.
 Some speculate Enzo suffered over Dino to the extent that it made him "weak in the eyes."
 The dark glasses were a guard of sorts.

 Count Baracca, WWI fighter pilot ace.
 Ferrari's horse originates from the image painted on his plane.
-Above his photo: His parents, Countess Paulina Baracca and her husband, Enrico Baracca.
+Above his photo: His parents, Countess Paulina and her husband, Count Enrico Baracca.

 Photo credits: Wikipedia